-&lt;sup>1The same day this action was filed, plaintiffs filed the identical complaint against a different set of defendants, all of whom are individuals located in Florida.
+1The same day this action was filed, plaintiffs filed the identical complaint against a different set of defendants, including several banks, financial service companies, and individuals located in Delaware, Florida, and North Carolina.
 See Perry, et al. v.
-Gray, et al., No. 07-1795 (D.D.C.).
+Discover Bank, et al., No. 07-1794 (D.D.C.).
 That action is the subject of a separate dismissal order issued this same date.

-&lt;sup>2Plaintiffs also attach to their complaint two versions of a note concerning property in Moreau, New York, in which Robert R. Syversen agreed to pay \$102,000 to HSBC Mortgage Corporation in return for a loan he received from HSBC.
+2Plaintiffs also attach to their complaint two versions of a note concerning property in Moreau, New York, in which Robert R. Syversen agreed to pay \$102,000 to HSBC Mortgage Corporation in return for a loan he received from HSBC.
 (Compl., Ex.
 B.) Plaintiffs appear to allege that this note was altered (id. at 60); however, neither of the parties to the note is a party to this action, and there are no allegations connecting the parties to this action to the note.

-The nature of plaintiffs' claims concerning this trust property, however, is impossible to discern.
+discern.
 Despite its length (62 pages), the complaint contains few factual allegations, instead consisting primarily of statements of law and case citations.
 In particular, the complaint is devoid of any allegations concerning the defendants or any action taken by them, individually or collectively.
-At one point, plaintiffs allude to efforts by an unspecified county or county health department to "harass the property without provocation or reason" (id. at 4), but they do not identify what the allegedly harassing conduct consisted of, and no county or county official is a defendant in this action in any event.
+At one point, plaintiffs allude to efforts by an unspecified county or county health department to "harass the property without provocation or reason" (id. at 4), but they do not identify what the allegedly harassing conduct consisted of or connect any of the defendants to the alleged harassment.
 Elsewhere in the complaint, plaintiffs allege that defendants violated their rights "through egregi[]ous schemes and torts to steal the property of the Plaintiffs" and engaged in a "conspiracy to defraud the Plaintiffs of their rights," in violation of certain unspecified treaties.
 (Id. at 35-36.)
 Here again, however, plaintiffs do not say what the alleged "schemes," "torts," or "conspiracy" consisted of and do not allege any facts regarding any defendant's involvement in any such wrongdoing.

-The Court may dismiss a complaint sua sponte pursuant to Federal Rule of Civil Procedure 12(b)(6), prior to service and without providing the plaintiff with notice or an opportunity to respond, where it is "patently obvious" that the plaintiff cannot prevail on the facts alleged in the complaint.
+The Court may dismiss a complaint sua sponte pursuant to Federal Rule of Civil

+Procedure 12(b)(6), prior to service and without providing the plaintiff with notice or an opportunity to respond, where it is "patently obvious" that the plaintiff cannot prevail on the facts alleged in the complaint.
 Baker v.
 Director, U.S. Parole Comm'n, 916 F.2d 725, 726-27 (D.C.
 Cir.
 1990); see also Tate v.
 Burke, 131 F.R.D.
 363, 365 (D.D.C.
 1990) (dismissing pro se complaint sua sponte where the complaint made clear that there was "indisputedly no factual and legal basis for the asserted wrong").
 That is plainly the case here.
 Plaintiffs' complaint provides no factual or legal basis for alleged wrongdoing by defendants, and the complaint will therefore be dismissed without prejudice.
 Cf. Sinclair v.
 Kleindienst, 711 F.2d 291, 293 (D.C.
 Cir.
-1983)

-(complaint must include "general allegations sufficient to give adequate notice of the alleged unlawful acts which form the basis of . . . plaintiffs' claims").
+1983) (complaint must include "general allegations sufficient to give adequate notice of the alleged unlawful acts which form the basis of . . . plaintiffs' claims").